Phala-Network/dstack/docs/deployment.md

 The KMS instance is now ready to use.

 ## Deploy dstack-gateway in CVM
-dstack-gateway can be deployed as a Tapp in the same host as the KMS or in a different host.
+dstack-gateway can be deployed as a dstack app in the same host as the KMS or in a different host.

 ### Add base image MRs to the KMS whitelist
 In order to run user workloads that use the KMS, the OS image MRs must be added to the KMS whitelist.